Zara McDermott Brings The Heat In Sexy Green Lingerie

-British smokeshow Zara McDermott returned to Instagram with a new sizzling snapshot, added to her feed on February 12.
-The model’s most recent upload saw her flaunting her enviable figure in a bright green, two-piece set that did more revealing than covering up.
+British smokeshow Zara McDermott returned to Instagram with a new sizzling snapshot, which was added to her feed on February 12.
+The model's most recent upload saw her flaunting her enviable figure in a bright green two-piece set that did more revealing than covering up.

 Zara was photographed indoors in her scanty intimates.
-She was in the bathroom, and the artificial lights in the location illuminated the space and her bodacious curves.
+She was in the bathroom and the artificial lights illuminated the space and her bodacious curves.

-The Love Island former contestant could be seen lounging on the bathtub casing and posed in the middle of the frame, showing off her lingerie.
-She placed her leaned sideways and placed her left hand on the flat surface to support her body.
-Meanwhile, her other hand was on her midsection, just below her bust.
-The hottie looked straight into the camera with her head tilted, offering a sultry gaze.

 She sported dark-colored joggers that were pulled down to reveal her matching panties.
 The thong was made of the same fabric as the top.
 The front sat a few inches below her navel, which helped accentuate her flat stomach and abs.
 The waistband clung to her midsection, emphasizing her slender hips, and the high-cut design exposed plenty of skin.
 The bold-colored underwear complemented her flawlessly fair skin.